csprite/csprite/INTERNALS.md

 this document roughly explains about code of csprite & stuff, so that contributors or any code reader get's some idea.

 ---
 ## Code
 most of the code of CSprite is C & C Styled & that's why i have used `malloc` & `free` instead of `new` & `delete`, i'm just using C++ for some stuff like strings etc & will completely switch to C in future because i didn't have much experience with strings in c back then.

 you might've noticed that there is just a single executable with no-dlls & stuff that's because csprite embeds required stuff like fonts & icons, this is basically done in 2 parts, first you need to convert the assets to include-able c arrays which is done via the `tools/create_assets.py` python3 script, second you need a way to access the c-arrays which is basically done in `src/assets.c`, this is the file where our assets are included & this file provides functions to interact with the assets like: `assets_get` & `assets_list`

-all of the gui code of csprite is inside [src/_GuiImpl.h](src/_GuiImpl.h), it's a simple c++ header file only to be included by [src/main.cpp](src/main.cpp), it has `static inline` functions which are called in the main loop of the app, since the functions are `static inline` the function calls is substituted with the code so we don't need to worry about it "slowing down" the code, it's just something i did to make the code clean (& might remove it in future?).

 ---
 ## Libraries